LarsLott/LarsLott.github.io/_pages/research.md

 Work in progress
 ------

-*  Lott, Lars & Lutz Bornmann (2024).
+*  Lott, Lars & Lutz Bornmann (2026).
 Is research performance related to academic freedom?
-A large-scale empirical analysis on the national level. *Revise and Resubmit*
+A large-scale empirical analysis on the national level. *Under Review*
 *  Lott, Lars & Aurel Croissant (2025).
 Autocratic Deepening.
 In *Handbook of Democratization and De-Democratization* ed.
 Matthijs Bogaards.
 Berlin.
 De Gruyter. *Submitted*
 *  Lott, Lars (2025).
 Elite and Mass Universities under Autocracy: The Non-Democratic Roots of University Education and Tertiary Enrollment Expansion.
 *  Lott, Lars (2025).
 How Do Past Indoctrination Affect Redistributive Preferences?